-Stephanie Galvin, '14, is the Associate Counsel for the Miami Marlins.
-She currently serves on the Board of Advisors of the National Sports Business and Leadership Association.
+Stephanie Galvin, '14, is the Associate General Counsel for the Miami Marlins.
+She currently is a Florida Advisor for the National Sports Business and Leadership Association.

 Christian Bray, L'14, currently serves as the Associate Director of Athletics for Compliance at Harvard University and previously worked as the Assistant Athletic Director for Compliance at Yale University.

 Christopher K. Flowers, L'14, is an associate at Godfrey & Kahn, S.C., in the Litigation Practice Group.
 He is on the board of directors for the Down Syndrome Association of Wisconsin and a member of the Milwaukee Repertory Theater's Spotlight Advisory Board.
 In 2016, he received the Small Business Association's Wisconsin Small Business Legal Assistance Champion Award.

 Renae Flowers, L'14, is a Lead Analyst at the Office for Civil Rights, Department of Health and Human Services in Washington, D.C.
 She will serve on the board of directors for the State Bar of Wisconsin, Nonresident Lawyers Division from 2018 - 2020.